-The Annual Comprehensive Financial Report (ACFR) of the New Lenox Fire Protection District for the fiscal year ending December 31, 2022 is submitted herewith.
+The Annual Comprehensive Financial Report (ACFR) of the New Lenox Fire Protection District for the fiscal year ending December 31, 2023 is submitted herewith.
 The report was prepared by the District's Fire Chief and Finance Supervisor, working with the District's auditor, Illinois NFP Audit & Tax, LLP.
 Responsibility for both the accuracy of the presented data and the completeness and fairness of the presentation, including all disclosures, rests with the New Lenox Fire Protection District.
 We believe the data presented is accurate in all material aspects; that it is presented in a manner designed to fairly set forth the financial position and the results of operations of the New Lenox Fire Protection District as measured by the financial activity of its various funds; and that all disclosures necessary to enable the reader to gain the maximum understanding of the District's financial affairs have been included.

-The Government Finance Officers Association of the United States and Canada (GFOA) offers a Certificate of Achievement for Excellence in Financial Reporting.
-In order to be awarded a Certificate of Achievement, a government must publish in easily readable and efficiently organized format, an Annual Comprehensive Financial Report (ACFR).
-This report must satisfy both Generally Accepted Accounting Principles (GAAP) and applicable legal requirements.
+The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to New Lenox Fire Protection District for its comprehensive annual financial report for the fiscal year ended December 31, 2023.
+This was the first year that the government has achieved this prestigious award.
+In order to be awarded a Certificate of Achievement, a government must publish in easily readable and efficiently organized Annual Comprehensive Financial Report (ACFR).
+This report must satisfy both generally accepted accounting principles (GAAP) and applicable legal requirements.
 A Certificate of Achievement is valid for a period of one year only.
-We believe our ACFR will meet the Certificate of Achievement Program's requirements and we are submitting it to GFOA to determine its eligibility for a certificate.
+We believe that our current ACFR continues to meet the Certificate of Achievement Program's requirements and we are submitting it to GFOA to determine its eligibility for another certificate.